wakaztahir/react-staggered-grid/lib/README.md

 This is a function which gets passed a parameter item position which contains item width , x and y which is transformed into props (attributes) for the staggered grid item element It basically tells how to style elements with item position

-By default it uses css property `transform : translate` to translate each item with `position : absolute` relative to parent but it can be customized
+By default, it uses css property `left` & `top` to translate each item with `position : absolute` relative to parent